 I didn’t feel like jumping off the bridge, but I didn’t feel like saving anyone either.
 As I’ve said, it was early.
 I’d slept only fitfully in my unfamiliar room.
 The air was warm and damp and smelled of frying eggs and bus exhaust.
 I jogged toward the middle of the bridge, listening to a Nashville-themed playlist through my earbuds.

 Gazing off the side, at the skyline and the brown churn of the Cumberland River, I first felt the grip on my arm.
 I turned instinctively to see who, or what, had stopped me.

-I was confronted by a ruddy-complected man in an ill-fitting suit.
+I was confronted by a ruddy-looking man in a poorly fitted suit.
 His eyes were light blue.
 The suit had a slept-in look.
 He stepped off the walkway and blocked my path.
 “Hey.
 Can I tell you a secret?”

 The first conference speaker was going on at 8:00 a.m.
 And I still needed breakfast.
 So I didn’t have time to stop and chat.
 I darted around the guy.

 “Sorry,” I called back.
 “On a tight schedule.
 Have a nice day.”

 I ran on.
 All the way to the other side of the bridge, around Nissan Stadium where the Tennessee Titans play, and then back to the bridge again.
 Crossing back toward downtown, the man, still in the same spot, tried to stop me again.
 When I ignored him, he started to run after me.